-- a.
-Wisconsin Administrative Code Chapter SPS 366 for Existing Buildings, which incorporates the 2009 edition of the International Building Code[®], the International Energy Conservation Code[®], the International Mechanical Code[®], the International Fuel Gas Code[®] and the International Existing Building Code[®] govern. - b.
+a.
+Wisconsin Administrative Code Chapter SPS 366 for Existing Buildings, which incorporates the 2009 edition of the International Building Code[®], the International Energy Conservation b.
 Vents must terminate vertically unless direct vent sealed combustion, power venting, or other approved methods of horizontal venting are used and installed according to manufacturer's instructions.